aragon/osx-commons/sdk/README.md

 # Aragon OSx Commons SDK

+`@aragon/osx-commons-sdk` provides common utilities for the development of plugins and the OSx protocol.
+This includes:

+- common helper functionality for
+    - web3 interaction
+    - subgraph interaction
+    - file storage on IPFS
+    - retrieving addresses of deployed Aragon OSx framework contracts
+    - contract deployment
+    - contract testing
-`@aragon/osx-commons-sdk` provides a set of base classes for creating custom JS clients on top of the built-in one.
+- base classes for creating custom JS clients on top of the built-in one.

 - Extendable JS client with built-in Web3, Subgraph and IPFS
 - Extendable context for holding inheritable configuration